2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

          bd:5f:b1:b4
 ```

 The final part name "Signature Algorithm: sha256WithRSAEncryption" holds the value we want.
-To remove delete the "space" and ":" from the data, we can first save the signature to a file named `signature`, and then use the `tr` command.
+To delete the "space" and ":" from the data, we can first save the signature to a file named `signature`, and then use the `tr` command.

 ```
 ┌──(kali㉿kali)-[~/Documents/seed-labs/category-crypto/Crypto_RSA]